AliciaBytes/aliciabytes.com/src/content/pages/behind-the-scenes-of-my-website.md

 I want to use modern tools and technologies to keep my life simple.
 It should have a nice and modern development workflow and be fun to work with.
 I don't want to fight battles with legacy technologies.
 This also means that I might be playing around with new web technologies as they come out though.
 But I'm gonna try to keep it supported across all sensible browsers.

 But as this is a side project that I'm purposely cutting some corners too and not always doing cross platform tests on all possible browsers I can't 100% guarantee it.
-If something breaks, please leave an issue over on https://github.com/AliciaBytes/aliciabytes.com
+If something breaks, please leave an issue over on https://github.com/AliciaBytes/aliciabytes.com.

+There are some limits regarding support though, [as my girlfriend found out](#girlfriend-support-notice)!

 ### Digital Garden